 What are the features of this treetop walk?

 I was curious to see how they would have implemented this treetop trail.
 So after we watched turtles, snakes, raptors and ravens, we took the trail to the start of the Forest Canopy Walk.
-The start was nearby the raptor exhibits, so it was an easy walk.
+The start was nearby the raptor exhibits, making it an easy walk.

 Boardwalk surrounded by trees.
 The treetop walk in Vermont is handicap accessible for wheel chairs and strollers.